grrr-amsterdam/wordpress-publish/README.md

 It does so by providing an api to trigger a certain github action.
 This action will then build and deploy the frontend.

+The frontend deploy is also triggered the moment a scheduled post is meant to be published, as set in the WordPress admin.

 ## Installation via Composer

 ### Composer